Siege of Kunar Khas: Aftermath

-Gerald Crichton, the British Charge de 'affairs in Kabul, describes the rebel defeat at Kunar Khas as the "turning point" of the tribal revolts.
+Gerald Crichton, the British Chargé d'affaires in Kabul, described the rebel defeat at Kunar Khas as the "turning point" of the tribal revolts.
 Defeated in the field, deprived of the prospect of immediate loot and with their homes threatened by air action on both sides of the border, the tribesmen lost heart and gradually melted away.
 Sniping and sporadic attacks on posts continued for some time, but by the end of October most of the Safis had submitted to General Daoud Khan.
 The terms of the settlement included, among other things, the postponement or abandonment by the Afghan government of the conscription issue, amnesty to all rebels, and the end of forced grain requisitions.
 It was, in fact, a thoroughly unsatisfactory war for the Afghan government.
-They lost heavily in treasure, lives and arms, and had nothing to show on the credit side-not even enhanced prestige.
+They lost heavily in treasure, lives and arms, and had nothing to show on the credit side — not even enhanced prestige.
 A minority of Safi, as well as Mazrak Zadran, rejected the peace agreement; the former surrendered in November 1946 and the latter in January 1947.